danielpark-ytel/message360-webrtc/README.md

 4. Once done, you can execute the script with `./script.sh`

+5. **IMPORTANT**: During the `bower install` portion of the script, you may be prompted with an error: `Unable to find a suitable version for [package], please choose by typing one of the numbers below: `
+    * Look for the number that says `is required by webrtc_client` and enter that option prefixed with a '!'.
+    * The '!' prefixed along with your choice will ensure that this choice is remembered for subsequent installs.

 Here is a list things the script will be taking care of for you:
 * Downloading the WebRTC platform source code from Github.
 * Downloading the PHP Helper Library.